OCA/connector/connector/doc/guides/overview.rst

 Events are hooks in OpenERP on which we can plug some actions.
 They are based on an Observer pattern.

-The basic idea is to declare an :py:class:`~connector.event.Event`, for instance `on_record_create`.
+The basic idea is to declare an :py:class:`~connector.event.Event`, for instance :py:class:`~connector.event.on_record_create`.
 Then each connector has the ability to subscribe one or many function on it.
-The creation of a record should fire `on_record_create`, which will trigger all the subscribed functions.
+The creation of a record should fire :py:class:`~connector.event.on_record_create`, which will trigger all the subscribed functions.

-From the connectors, we are able to:
+The same event can be shared across several connectors, easing their implementation.
+For instance, the module connector_ecommerce_ which extends the framework with common e-commerce capabilities, adds its own events common to e-commerce.

+A connectors developer is mostly interested by:

 * register a new function on an event
 * unregister a function from an event